NOTE: Art. 875.1 eff. until Aug. 1, 2022. See Acts 2021, No. 313.

 imposition or enforcement of any financial obligations as defined by this Article, the court

-shall determine whether payment in full of the aggregate amount of all the financial
+shall conduct a hearing to determine whether payment in full of the aggregate amount of all

-obligations to be imposed upon the defendant would cause substantial financial hardship to
+the financial obligations to be imposed upon the defendant would cause substantial financial

-(2) The defendant may not waive the judicial determination of a substantial financial
+(2) The defendant or the court may waive the judicial determination of a substantial

-hardship required by the provisions of this Paragraph.
+financial hardship required by the provisions of this Paragraph.
+If the court waives the

 D.(1) If the court determines that payment in full of the aggregate amount of all